How can you be a successful online learner?

 Do not be dishonest.
 This is especially important in an online course.
 There are software programs that detect plagiarism (copying others work).
 Also, IP address can be traced, test times can be compared, and questions can be easily evaluated to detect cheating in online exams.
 If you are not sure what would be considered plagiarism or cheating, please ask your instructor.

-Take this quiz to see if your ready for an online course.
+Take this quiz to see if you are ready for an online course.

 Michigan Colleges Online - Are You Ready for an Online Course?